containers-ai/alameda.containers.ai/content/docs/concepts/what-is-federatorai/index.md

 ## Quick Star Guides

 **FederatorAI** provides three installation approaches.
 You can use [Federator.ai Operator](https://operatorhub.io/operator/alpha/federatorai.v0.0.1).
-You can also use Helm to intsall [Federator.ai Chart](https://github.com/containers-ai/alameda/tree/master/helm).
+You can also use Helm to install [Federator.ai Chart](https://github.com/containers-ai/alameda/tree/master/helm).